leviceccato/aitch/README.md

 )
 ```

 Attributes can be added to elements using `h.A{}` structs.
 They can be passed as extra arguments to the `h.E()` function in the same way as nodes.
 Note that attributes are not required to come before node arguments.
+Attributes passed to fragments will have no effect.

 ```go
 h.E("img", h.A{